Skip to main content

 Jokulsarlon Glacier Lagoon

-Perched on the cusp of Europe’s largest glacier and separated from the Atlantic Ocean by just a narrow isthmus, the Jokulsarlon glacier lagoon is the largest, deepest, and arguably most magnificent of Iceland’s many glacial lakes.
-Here, icebergs bob in glittering water framed by jagged peaks, rugged lava fields, and black-sand beaches.
+Perched on the edge of Vatnajökull, Europe’s largest glacier, and separated from the Atlantic Ocean by just a narrow isthmus, the Jokulsarlon Glacier Lagoon is one of Iceland’s most spectacular natural wonders.
+Here, framed by jagged peaks and rugged lava fields, glittering, milky-white icebergs that have broken off from the Vatnajökull glacier bob in ice-blue water and drift toward the open sea.

-• While the lagoon is accessible year-round, boat tours are weather dependent and only in operation from April to November.
+• While the lagoon is accessible year-round, Jokulsarlon Glacier Lagoon tours by boat are weather-dependent and only in operation from April to November.

 • The icy landscapes can be chilly even if the sun is shining, so bring warm clothes, a hat, and gloves even on a summer trip.